34conman/musical-octo-umbrella/proposal.md

 * Chore Assignment Interface: Uses algorithmn to assign chores to the residents
 * Fantasy Football Assignment: Implements Chore Assignment Interface and allows the residents to choose their chores in a fantasy football-like draft
 * Random Assignment: Implements Chore Assignment Interface and randomly assigns chores to the residents
+* Main Class: Instantiates "households" which are the ArrayLists
+* JUnit test Class: Tests program

 ## Edit and Submit this file and any figures referenced by this document.